xinwenfu/GenCyber/SymmetricKeyCrypto/README.md

-# Introduction to symmetric key crypto
+# Introduction to symmetric cryptography

 We will first introduce what is cryptography.
 Next introduce some trivial codes such as Caesar cipher and frequency analysis against Caesar cipher.
-Then we will introduce the modern secret key cryptography.
+Then we will introduce the modern secret key cryptography, called symmetric cryptography too.
 At last we are going to introduce hands-on labs.

 ## Introduction to Cryptography